IamCathal/steamFriendsGraphing/README.md

 Graphing functionality is in the pipeline.

 ## Installation
-After cloning the repo you are going to need to get your [Steam Web API key](https://partner.steamgames.com/doc/webapi_overview/auth) and create a file called `APIKEYS.txt` and place it into the main directory.
+After cloning the repo you are going to need to get your [Steam Web API key](https://partner.steamgames.com/doc/webapi_overview/auth) and create a file called `APIKEYS.txt` and place it into the root directory.

-Now you can run the script either by building and then running it like `./main [arguments] [steam64ID]` or by running it with the command `go run main.go util.go worker.go [arguments] [steam64ID]`.
-To see all available arguments you can use `./main --help`
+Now you can run the script.
+The easiest way is to build and then run the executable like so:
+``cd src && go build`` and then `` ./steamFriendsGraphing [flags] [steamID]``.
+Don't forget to use `--help` to see all options.

+*Keep in mind that for now the executable can only be invoked from the `src` directory*

 For the moment the easiest way to find your steam64ID is to use [Steam ID Finder](https://steamidfinder.com/)